Residually finite group: Nonexamples

-Profinite topology
+Every infinite simple group is not residually finite because the only normal subgroup with a finite index will be the group itself.
+This implies that the group of permutations on an infinite set with finite support is not residually finite as the subgroup with the permutations of signature 1 is an infinite simple group.
+This can be used to show that the subgroup of permutation on the integers generated by the translation $n \mapsto n+1$ and the transposition of $0$ and $1$ is a finitely generated Hopfian group that is not residually finite.

+Group extensions of residually finite groups also need not be residually finite.
+One counter example is the wreath product of $A_5$, the alternating group of degree 5, with the integers, both of which are residually finite.

+Properties

+Finitely presented residually finite groups have a solvable word problem, meaning there is a procedure where, given the group's generators, one can find the words that equate to the identity element.

+Topology

 Every group G may be made into a topological group by taking as a basis of open neighbourhoods of the identity, the collection of all normal subgroups of finite index in G. The resulting topology is called the profinite topology on G. A group is residually finite if, and only if, its profinite topology is Hausdorff.
+If this group is also infinite and finitely generated, then said topology is totally disconnected, and the completion is the inverse limit of a sequence of finite quotients of this group, making it a profinite group.

 A group whose cyclic subgroups are closed in the profinite topology is said to be $\Pi_C\,$.

 Groups each of whose finitely generated subgroups are closed in the profinite topology are called subgroup separable (also LERF, for locally extended residually finite).

 A group in which every conjugacy class is closed in the profinite topology is called conjugacy separable.

 Varieties of residually finite groups

 One question is: what are the properties of a variety all of whose groups are residually finite?
 Two results about these are: